catamphetamine/react-pages/README.md

 Not everyone needs server-side rendering for their apps.
 E.g. if search engine indexing is not a priority, or if a website is a "static" one, like a "promosite" or a "personal portfolio" (just build it with a bundler and host it as a bunch of files in a cloud).

-Adding server-side rendering to the setup is quite simple though requiring a Node.js process running somewhere (say, in a Docker container in a cloud) which increases hosting costs a bit.
+Adding server-side rendering to the setup is quite simple though requiring a Node.js process running which increases hosting costs and maintenance complexity.

-In this case `index.html` will be generated on-the-fly by page rendering server for each incoming HTTP request, so the `index.html` file may be deleted as it's of no use now.
+In case of server-side rendering `index.html` is being generated on-the-fly by page rendering server for each incoming HTTP request, so the `index.html` file may be deleted as it's of no use now.

+#### ./rendering-server.js

 ```javascript
 import webpageServer from 'react-website/server'